 Once inside, you've got the choice of taking the free or premium route - premium is around $2 per month.
-The free version gives you just app security and phone location features, whereas premium will also protect your Web browsing, give you a privacy overview of your apps and allow a few other anti-theft related features.
+The free version gives you app security and phone location features, whereas premium will also protect your Web browsing, give you a privacy overview of your apps and allow a few other anti-theft related features.

-Within the single category of app security, you're protected against adware, bots, click fraud, remote exploits, root enabler threats, spyware and a number of other types of malicious software.Lookout Security & Antivirus
+Within the single category of app security, you're protected against adware, bots, click fraud, remote exploits, root enabler threats, spyware and a number of other types of malicious software.

-Norton Security Antivirus is another hugely popular desktop protection platform that's made the jump across to mobile.
+Norton Security Antivirus is another hugely popular desktop protection platform that's made the jump to mobile.
 In short, it blocks and removes malware both on-demand and in real-time.

-There's a 30-day free trial for the premium version, which unlocks all the features, but after that it'll cost you $29.99 per year, making it on a par with McAfee in terms of pricing.
+There's a 30-day free trial for the premium version, which unlocks all the features, but after that it'll cost you $22 per year.
 It does have an appealingly simple design and is straightforward to use though.

 OK, we know, we missed your favorite!
 Let us know which one it is, and why, in the comments below!